nelhage/blog.nelhage.com/content/draft/stripes-development-environment.markdown

 slug: stripe-dev-environment
 ---

 I worked at Stripe for about seven years, from 2012 to 2019.
 Over that time, I used and contributed to many generations of Stripe's developer environment -- the tools that engineers used daily to write and test code.
-In my opinion Stripe did a pretty good job designing and building that developer experence, and since leaving, I've found myself repeatedly describing features or design choices to friends and collaborators.
+I think Stripe did a pretty good job designing and building that developer experience, and since leaving, I've found myself repeatedly describing features of that environment to friends and colleagues.

 This post is an attempt to record the salient features of that environment as I remember it.
-I'll also try to reflect on the context, constraints, and motivations for some of these choices; while I think they were generally good ones, they were deeply informed by the business and technical context, and it's unlikely anyone else should clone them identically.
+I'll also try to reflect on the context, constraints, and motivations for some of these choices; while I think they were good choices in context, they were deeply informed by the business and technical context, and other teams will require variations.

 Some caveats: It's been nearly five years, and I have no doubt that I have misremembered some of the specific details, even though I'm confident in the overall picture.
 I'm also certain that Stripe has continued evolving and I make no claim this document represents the developer experience at Stripe as of today.

-In addition: I contributed to many of the components described here, but I can't and don't try to claim any overall credit for this system.
+In addition, while I contributed to many of the components described here, I can't and don't try to claim any overall credit.
 Everything here was evolved over the course of many years, with contributions from many talented engineers, both to craft the vision, and to implement it.

-# Technical and organizational context
+# The Stripe context

-First, some background for the tools I'll describe.
 At the time I'm discussing, most of Stripe's codebase was written in Ruby, and lived in a single large monorepo.
 This codebase supported a number of services, which shared code extensively.
-Stripe also had a large and growing number of services outside the monorepo, and often in another language, but they were (as a generalization) less core to the business (concretely: the Stripe API was still almost entirely a single Ruby service in the monorepo).
+Stripe also had a large and growing number of services outside the monorepo and in other languages, but they were (as a generalization) less core to the business -- notably, the Stripe API was almost entirely a single Ruby service in the monorepo.
 The tooling and experience I discuss here were designed and built primarily to support development in the monorepo.
 Other services and languages were supported incidentally if at all.

 Stripe's tooling was built and maintained by a succession of teams and individuals, but I'll collectively refer to its authors and owners as the "developer productivity" team ("devprod" for short), which was the name of that team for the last few years of my tenure.

 ## Investing in tooling

-On the note of the that team: Stripe initally created a team with headcount dedicated to internal tooling and productivity, fairly early on in my time, but in the last three or four years it grew substantially and really came into its own.
-This team was also consistently staffed with a excellent, senior, engineers.
-More so than any of the specific choices I'll outline, I think the existence of the team, and its investment in **stability** and **reliability** of developer tooling (a bit later on, once the team had grown enough to put out immediate fires and have the room to plan and invest) were the major drivers in any success of the Stripe developer experience.
+Stripe initally created a team headcount dedicated to internal tooling and productivity -- which would become the team that built these tools -- fairly early on in my time, but in the last three or four years it grew substantially and really came into its own.
+This team was consistently staffed with excellent engineers, including some very senior ICs.
+More so than any of the technical choices I'll outline, I think the existence of the team, and its investment in **stability** and **reliability** of developer tooling (a bit later on, once the team had grown enough to put out immediate fires and have the room to plan and invest) were the major drivers in any success of the Stripe developer experience.
 Technical choices and engineering absolutely matter, but they need to be supported with enough headcount and with adequence **ongoing maintenance** in order to work.

 This reliability and stability of the environment, especially as the team and codebase grew and evolved, will be recurring theme.
 The best tooling in the world will struggle to make up for "regularly losing a day debugging your environment," and so getting that aspect right can easily outweigh almost any other decisions you make.
 Many of the design choices were made with the goal of enabling the devprod team to more-easily and consistently support and monitor the tooling, and allow for centralized debugging and resolution of issues instead of pushing it onto individual engineers.